The study program is divided into different areas.

 You can find the examination office responsible for you here: Examination Office > Team 5

-There is the possibility to decide between an internship (12 ECTS) or the option "Prepare" + an advanced module.
-The Prepare module comprises 6 credit points, which is why an additional advanced module must be completed.
-A proper internship is highly recommended.
+There is the possibility to choose between an internship (12 LP) or the option "practical modules" (12 LP).
+A real internship is highly recommended.

 1. Look for an internship in an appropriate professional field.
 Help in finding a suitable internship can be obtained from the Student Advisory Service or this information page of the TU Career Services.